finbourne/sample-notebooks/README.md

 | `develop` | ![Build and test](https://github.com/finbourne/sample-notebooks/workflows/Build%20and%20test/badge.svg?branch=develop) [view builds](https://github.com/finbourne/sample-notebooks/actions/workflows/main.yml?query=branch%3Adevelop) |

+## Running the Notebooks in Jupyterhub for your LUSID domain

+Authentication is handled automatically; see https://support.lusid.com/knowledgebase/article/KA-01829/en-us

-## Running the notebooks locally
+## Running the Notebooks locally

-You can run the notebooks locally by following these steps:
+You can run the Notebooks locally but you will need to set up authentication using a secrets file:

 1. Clone this repository